|photo by Giuseppe Bovo|

 Time is the fourth dimension.
 Is nostalgia being in two dimensions at once?
 I don't know.
 When nostalgia drives you to learn about yourself and reconnect with what matters to your heart – that is beautiful.
 For a glorious instant, you know what is real.
 It is a lucid moment.

-In your tenderist heart, memories that have shaped your life with love, peace and kindness are heldsacred and irrevocable.
+In your tenderist heart, memories of love, peace and kindness are heldsacred and irrevocable.
 Nostalgia is a nuzzle of soul stirs connections with timing and the choreography of change.

 Sensing nostalgia is deeply personal.
 A sudden pull, connection or meaning floods the moment.
 There is a reason.
 There is a reason for everything.
 Intuitively you know the answers.
 Every person has the sense of curiosity in their heart.
 We wonder why we're here.
 We search our past for healing and rhythms of Justice.
 Nostalgia refreshes memory.